eProsima/AML-IP/amlip_demo_nodes/amlip_collaborative_learning_demo/README.md

-# eProsima AML-IP Workload Distribution Demo
+# eProsima AML-IP Collaborative Learning Demo

 This is a package containing demos of AML-IP node execution.
 There are several executables in this package, depending on whether they use listeners or callback: